Use a line or lines with autoregressive errors to model a main effect or interaction. Typically used with time.

 Smaller values tend to give smoother estimates.

-controls the size of the slopes of
+controls the slopes of

 the lines.
 Larger values can give more steeply